lexman29125/5m-data-1.5-sql-advanced/quiz.md

 - A. All the rows from the left table, and the matching rows from the right table.
 - B. All the rows from the right table, and the matching rows from the left table.
 - C. Only the rows that match in both tables.
+(ANS)
 - D. All the rows from both tables.

 ### Q3: What is a self join?

 - A. A join where a table is joined to itself.
+(ANS)
 - B. A join where a table is joined to another table.
 - C. A join where a table is joined to multiple tables.
 - D. A join where a table is joined to a subquery.

 ### Q4: What is a window function in SQL?

 - A. A function that computes aggregates over a group of rows.
+(ANS)
 - B. A function that computes aggregates over a single row.
 - C. A function that computes aggregates over a column.
 - D. A function that computes aggregates over a table.